1&1 IONOS Web Hosting Review

 Our testing was done with a blank copy of WordPress on the most inexpensive shared plan.
 The numbers we gathered are from Pingdom Speed Test to gauge an isolated response and Load Impact, which simulates the website under load.

-The Pingdom Speed Test results were excellent, with 1&1 IONOS returning a score of 96 out of 100.
+The Pingdom Speed Test results were excellent, with 1&1 IONOS returning a score of 96 out of 100, which is worthy of our fastest web hosting guide.
 DNS requests accounted for a large percentage of time, which makes sense considering we were testing on a domain registered with a different provider.
 Outside of that, 1&1 IONOS’s performance was among the best we’ve seen.

 Unfortunately, that didn’t carry over to our Load Impact test.
 The test sent 50 virtual users to the website over five minutes in attempt to see how the server reacts under load.
 1&1 IONOS started strong, but as the user load increased, the load time did, too.
 Plus, the latter half of the test had a lot of HTTP errors.